-- 1. Cost There are clear cost advantages to setting up as a home-based business.
+- 1. Cost There are clear costs advantages to setting up as a home based business.
 You are saving premises costs and costs associated with renting or buying a separate business premises as well as on travel costs to and from your place of work.
 Working from home keeps your overheads lower in the early days and this reduces the pressure and financial risk to some extent. - 2.
 Flexibility You can manage family and other commitments, including taking and collecting the children from school.
 You can decide when you work, choosing when you are at your most effective.
-However, you need to remember that flexibility needs to go hand in hand with good organisational skills and customers may not be loyal to your brand or products if they feel they are not getting the service they want.
-You also need to think about how you can continue to run your business during school holidays if appropriate and where you will work. - 3.
+However you need to remember that the customer comes first and flexibility needs to go hand in hand with good organisational skills.
+You also need to think about how you can continue to run your business during school holidays if appropriate. - 3.
 The Environment There is some evidence that working from home can have advantages for the environment as less travelling means less carbon emissions.